klaytn/kips/KIPs/kip-7-fungible_token.md

 #### unpause

-Unpauses all methods related with token transfer such as transfer, transferFrom, approve, increaseAllowance and decreaseAllowance methods of the contract.
+Unpauses all methods related with token transfer such as transfer, transferFrom and approve methods of the contract.
 The function MUST fire the [Unpaused event](#unpaused).
 The value of `_account` MUST be set to be the message caller of the method.

 OPTIONAL - This method can be used to improve usability,